A Connecticut Party

 In 1994, Weicker's lieutenant governor, Eunice Groark, carried the ACP banner into the governor's race, but was defeated, finishing third with 18.9% of the vote.
 In other races for statewide or federal office, the party mostly endorsed Democrats including incumbents Joe Lieberman for US Senate, Richard Blumenthal for attorney general, Joseph M. Suggs Jr. for state treasurer, and Barbara B. Kennelly for representative in the 1st congressional district.
 The party also endorsed the Democratic Party candidacies of state representative Miles S. Rapoport for secretary of state, and Charlotte Koskoff for representative in the 6th congressional district.
 In the 2nd congressional district the party ran its own candidate, David Bingham, who finished third in a three-way race with 14.90%.
 However, without its own statewide officeholder, the party faded from view by the late 1990s.
 The party stopped running its own candidates in 1998.

+One of its chairs was Diane Blick.

 Starting in 2021 there is an ongoing effort to revive the party in West Hartford, however, this new party of the same name shares no legal relation to A Connecticut Party.